bcgov/NRPTI/angular/projects/common/src/app/search-filter-template/readme.md

 }
 ```

-`startDateId` is the id to use for the range start date, and is best if it matches your api query param id. `Required`
+`startDateId` is the id to use for the range start date, and is best if it matches your api query param id. `Required`.

-`startDateLabel` is the label to use for the range start date. `Required`
+`startDateLabel` is the label to use for the range start date. `Required`.

-`endDateId` is the id to use for the range end date, and is best if it matches your api query param id. `Required`
+`endDateId` is the id to use for the range end date, and is best if it matches your api query param id. `Required`.

-`endDateLabel` is the label to use for the range end date. `Required`
+`endDateLabel` is the label to use for the range end date. `Required`.

 `minDate` is the minimum allowed date a user can select in the date range components.
 Defaults to `January 1, 1900`.

 `maxDate` is the maximum allowed date a user can select in the date range components.
-Defaults to `Now`
+Defaults to `Now`.

 ### CheckOrRadioFilterDefinition